easare377/KtpService-java/README.md

 # ktpservice
-Ktp Service contains custom socket protocols for realtime communication with a remote server or client.
+Ktp Service is a java library that contains custom socket protocols for realtime communication with a remote server or client.